gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V3.82: Minor fix in checking for the existence of the Pro version.
+[May 6, 2013]
 * V3.81: Handling product-specific link expiry.
 [Mar 29, 2013]
 * V3.80: Adding support for [raw] shorttag.
 Improvements to session handling and delivery module [Feb 25, 2013]
 * V3.79: Using form submit (instead of JavaScript) in product delivery module.
 Sanitizing tooltips.
 [Feb 21, 2013]